asterisk/documentation/docs/Development/Policies-and-Procedures/Software-Configuration-Management-Policies.md

----

-**WARNING!:**
+!!! warning
     Within a major version branch, there are times when a breaking change must be introduced - usually to fix a serious, critical bug within that branch.
 Or because we switched source control systems.
 When this occurs, the UPGRADE text file delivered with Asterisk will be updated noting the change.

----
+[//]: # (end-warning)

 The following items **can be changed** between minor versions in a major version branch: